Rare snowy owl soars over Washington, thrills crowds

 Ambassador Pitteloud picked up his camera tripod and ran through the grass to get a better view.
 When he later posted on Facebook, the 50-year veteran birdwatcher wrote, “The Superstar of Union Station!
 Snowy owl, a lifer for me in a very, very unlikely setting!”

-Kerry Snyder, who lives in Washington, said she recently became an avid birdwatcher.
-“I got into birding during the pandemic – it’s a great way to connect with people outdoors, when that’s been the safest place to be.”
+Kerry Snyder, who lives in Washington, has been avidly birdwatching during the pandemic.
+“It’s been a great way to connect with people outdoors, when that’s been the safest place to be,” she said.

 She reminded other onlookers not to use flash photography, or approach the owl too closely, lest the bird feel startled or threatened — good practices for viewers observing any bird of prey.